-During 2007 and 2008 he was Director of Domestic and Economic Policy for the John McCain presidential campaign.
-Since then he has been a Commissioner on the Congressionally-chartered Financial Crisis Inquiry Commission.
+During 2007 and 2008, he was Director of Domestic and Economic Policy for the John McCain presidential campaign.
+After that, he was a Commissioner on the congressionally chartered Financial Crisis Inquiry Commission.

 Dr. Holtz-Eakin built an international reputation as a scholar.
 He began his career at Columbia University in 1985 and moved to Syracuse University from 1990 to 2001.
 At Syracuse, he became Trustee Professor of Economics at the Maxwell School, Chairman of the Department of Economics and Associate Director of the Center for Policy Research.